getsentry/sentry/docs/cli/index.rst

         sentry init /etc/sentry.conf.py

-    .. note:: The init command requires you to pass the configuration value as the parameter whereas other commands require you to use --config for passing the location of this file.
+    .. note:: The init command requires you to pass the configuration value as the parameter whereas other commands require you to use SENTRY_CONF for passing the location of this file.

 .. data:: start [service]